Les brigands: Performance history

 Les brigands was first performed at the Théâtre des Variétés, Paris on 10 December 1869; this version was in three acts.
 A four-act version was subsequently prepared for a production at the Théâtre de la Gaîté, opening on 25 December 1878.
 The piece achieved great success as the Second Empire came to an end.
 Only the outbreak of the Franco-Prussian War in the following months dampened audience enthusiasm.
 The work was soon popular around Europe and beyond: it was produced in Vienna, Antwerp, Prague, Stockholm, Berlin, Madrid and Budapest in 1870, and in New York City at the Pike's Opera House in 1870–71.

 Paris revivals included 1885 with Léonce and Dupuis from the original cast, 1900 with Marguerite Ugalde, Mathilde Auguez and Dupuis and the same year with Tariol-Baugé, at the Gaîté-Lyrique in 1921 with Andrée Alvar, Raymonde Vécart and Jean Périer, and at the Opéra-Comique in 1931 with Marcelle Denya, Emma Luart, Dranem and Louis Musy.
+In Germany, Gustaf Gründgens mounted the piece twice, at the Städtische Oper in 1932 in Düsseldorf in the late 1950s.

-More recent revivals have been produced at the Deutsche Oper Berlin in 1978 directed by Peter Ustinov, at the Opéra de Lyon in 1988 (then recorded by EMI), 1992 at Amsterdam Opera and 1993 at the Opéra Bastille (produced by Jérôme Deschamps and Macha Makeïeff), and then at the Opéra-Comique in 2011.
+Later revivals have been produced at the Deutsche Oper Berlin in 1978 directed by Peter Ustinov, with Donald Grobe ad Falsacappa, Barry McDaniel as Duke of Mantua, Lisa Otto and Sieglinde Wagner, at the Opéra de Lyon in 1988 with Michel Trempont as Falascappa and Colette Alliot-Lugaz as Fragoletto (recorded by EMI), 1992 at Amsterdam Opera with Michel Sénéchal as Falsacappa, Michèle Lagrange as Fiorella, Brigitte Balleys as Fragoletto, Jules Bastin as Chef des carabiniers and Ryland Davies as Le baron de Campotasso, 1993 at the Opéra Bastille (produced by Jérôme Deschamps and Macha Makeïeff), and at the Opéra-Comique in 2011 with Éric Huchet as Falsacappa, Julie Boulianne as Fragoletto and Loïc Félix as Le caissier (broadcast on Medici TV).